Downton Abbey (film): Filming

 Principal photography started in London in late August 2018.
 By 20 September, some filming was under way at Highclere Castle, Hampshire, which had been the main location for the television series.
 Also in September, filming was under way in Lacock, Wiltshire, with Maggie Smith, Hugh Bonneville, Elizabeth McGovern and Michelle Dockery, as well as two new cast members, Imelda Staunton and Geraldine James; scenes shot in Lacock included a celebration with horses from the Royal Artillery.
 Exterior scenes set in York were filmed on location at Beamish Museum, complete with operational trams.
-The heritage railway scenes were filmed on the North Yorkshire Moors Railway with Pickering terminus represent inf Kings Cross.
+The heritage railway scenes were filmed on the North Yorkshire Moors Railway with Pickering terminus representing King's Cross.
 The Royal Mail Sorting Office Coach was borrowed from the Great Central Railway at Loughborough.
 Production additionally occurred at Shepperton Studios.
 Filming concluded in November 2018.

 Soundtrack

-John Lunn, who composed the television series' score returned to write music for the film.
-Downton Abbey (Original Motion Picture Soundtrack), which featured Lunn's music conducted and orchestrated by Alastair King, edited by Mark Willsher and performed by The Chamber Orchestra of London was released on 13 September 2019 on CD, digital download and vinyl by Decca Gold, Decca Records and Universal Music Canada.
+John Lunn, who composed the television series' score, returned to write music for the film.
+Downton Abbey (Original Motion Picture Soundtrack), which featured Lunn's music conducted and orchestrated by Alastair King, edited by Mark Willsher and performed by The Chamber Orchestra of London, was released on 13 September 2019 on CD, digital download and vinyl by Decca Gold, Decca Records and Universal Music Canada.